 Programs operate Monday through Friday from five convenient locations in St. Louis City and County.
 Participants will usually begin and end their day at a specific site, but spend the majority of their day in the community.

 We assist our participants in developing action plans, so that they can make daily choices about the activities and interests they want to pursue.
-The people who receive support through Community Integration Services take part in a wide variety of volunteerism, recreational, and educational activities throughout the St. Louis area.
+The people who receive support through Community Engagement Services take part in a wide variety of volunteerism, recreational, and educational activities throughout the St. Louis area.
 Support ratios are typically between 1:4 and 1:1.

 How to Get Started